aitos-io/BoAT-X-Framework/README.md

 ### Dependencies

-BoAT is tested with following dependencies.
-The dependent softwares with lower version probably work well but are not tested.
+BoAT is tested with the following dependencies:
+(The dependent software with a lower version will most likely work well but are not tested).

 #### General
 In general, following dependencies are required: